dennis-gerike/flickr-images-to-postcard-converter/specification/glossary.md

 Final Aspect Ratio
 : The aspect ratio of the `Final Image`.

+Caption Segment
+: An area on the final image that is exclusively reserved for a `Caption`

 Caption
-: A line of text that can be added to the final image (e.g. to describe the motif or to show some meta information).
+: A line of text that is printed onto the final image (in the `Caption Segment`) to describe the photo (e.g. the motif, the photo ID, the album name, the date, etc).

+Empty Caption
+: An empty caption creates a `Caption Segment`, which contains no text.
+It just reserves the space, so the user can add a caption manually.